Brown capuchin

 • Group sizes can be up to 30, but average around 18 individuals

-• These cheeky characters can live up to 45 years in captivity
+• These cheeky characters can live up to 45 years in zoos

 Brown capuchins looking at the camera (eye-contact) and hanging off a rope playing IMAGE: Amy Middleton (2022)